3 Days in Kauai: The Perfect Garden Island Itinerary

 Is there ever a bad time for a tropical vacation?
 (No!)
 Especially under the current conditions, travel is limited, and we’re all dreaming of far-off destinations and vacations.
 (Yes, even me!)
 That’s why I’ve dusted off one of the oldest blog posts I’ve been meaning to write: a weekend guide to spend 3 days in Kauai.

-Before jumping in, here are a couple Kauai travel tips.
+Before jumping in, it’s helpful to get oriented with Kauai’s geography.
 These will help you understand my itinerary and plan your trip.

 - The northern and southern coastlines are called ‘Shores,’ as in the North Shore and South Shore.

 - The east and west coastlines are called ‘Sides,’ as in the East Side and West Side.